multiplayer-app/multiplayer-time-travel-platform/README.md

 3. Access the application:
    Navigate to http://localhost:8080 to start exploring the time travel chat experience.

+## 🧰 CLI Apps

+This repo includes two CLI clients you can run locally to generate sample traffic and full-stack session recordings without the web UI:

+- **Node.js CLI**: `clients/nodejs-cli-app` — hits the platform services and records a Multiplayer session.
+  - See `clients/nodejs-cli-app/README.md` for setup and usage.
+- **Python CLI**: `clients/python-cli-app` — similar flow implemented in Python.
+  - See `clients/python-cli-app/README.md` for setup and usage (uses `uv` for install/run).

 ## 📚 API Endpoints

 The demo includes several microservices, each accessible through documentation: